Dream TV (video game): Reception

 Reviews from Nintendo Power and VideoGames: The Ultimate Gaming Magazine praised its distinct utilization of the split-screen method, but felt it could've been better.
 Nintendo Power reported situations where two different areas of a level that looked the same time could confuse players, and that a player character could still get hit even if offscreen.
 The review also criticized the items' lack of clear purpose.

 Other critics, although acknowledging the unique split-screen, were not as favorable and felt the experience was worsened by other factors.
 Critics found the character-switch mechanic aggravating to deal with, arguing it was easier to play the game in two-player mode.
-Brett Alan Weiss of AllGame noted other several issues, such as the awkward controls, bland items, "poorly drawn and unimaginative" graphics that look like they're from a Sega Master System title, uninteresting-to-fight enemies, and "mind-numbingly repetitive" music.
+Brett Alan Weiss of AllGame noted other several issues, such as the awkward controls, bland items, "poorly drawn and unimaginative" graphics that look like they're from a Master System title, uninteresting-to-fight enemies, and "mind-numbingly repetitive" music.
 Critics from GameFan criticized its "ugly" and "tiny 8-bit" graphics, and "move to the left, move to the right action that goes nowhere", and the German magazine Video Games called out its "pathetic" sprite animations, music and scarce sound effects.